 Stopping a Vehicle without any Proof of Violation

-Police officers cannot pull people over because they simply feel they should.
+Police officers cannot pull people over without probable cause.
 Being pulled over for speeding requires additional proof, and any stop or arrest that occurs without proof will render evidence inadmissible in court.
+A skilled attorney knows what to look out for, and will often have your charges dismissed or reduced if this happens to you.

 Mistakes with BAC Testing Equipment